fbpx

 For severe heart valve disease, the non-functioning valve must be replaced.
 For younger patients, the Ross procedure may be recommended.

-This offers patients a similar quality of life to those without heart disease and can last possible 20 years.
+This offers patients a similar quality of life to those without heart disease and can last approximately 20 years.

 Sutureless aortic valve replacement